alidcast/ency-docs/content/guide/core-concepts/TaskState.md

 # Handling UI Interactions

 You'll often need to know the state of an ongoing operation so that you can update UI accordingly.
 For example, you might need to display a loading spinner when an operation is running, or to disable a button when its operation is already active.
-Vuency exposes as much derived state as possible so that it's easy to handle everyday, front-end logic.
+Ency exposes as much derived state as possible so that it's easy to handle everyday, front-end logic.

 ## Checking a task's state